rutgers-oarc/fpga/vncserver.md

 ## Open VNC viewer on laptop

-on laptop, after installing vncviewer, run the following:
+On your local machine, after installing vncviewer, run the following:
 ```
 vncviewer &
 ```
 and in the display type in `:1` (displays start from 0 upwards, and your `display:0` is your laptop).
+Type in the password that you set up when starting the vncserver.
+This need not be your rutgers netid password.

 This should be all - complicated enough!